ucsc/site-specialevents/source/_events/founders/2017/index.md

 ---
-title: 2018 Founders Celebration
+title: 2017 Founders Celebration
-description: In honor of our Year of Alumni, we will take this moment to celebrate alumni and faculty who exemplify the best of UC Santa Cruz
+description: Truth, democracy, and the power of the pen&#58; Award-winning alumni journalists will discuss the news industry, the changing perception of facts, and the current explosive political landscape.

-leftnav: Founders 2018
+leftnav: Founders 2017

 order: 1